Hypernova-Oy/koha-plugin-swedbank-pay/README.md

 Once set up is complete, navigate to /cgi-bin/koha/plugins/plugins-home.pl

+Click "Upload plugin" and upload the .kpz file

 # Apache setup

 You will need to add to the apache config for your site: